SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

       - always use normal memory management methods, therefore aren't dependant on MCU
       - Allows for more flexibility

+GPIO are the general design of the input/output device, they usually represent a single bit.

 ## Arduino

 Digital inputs - Can be HIGH(5VDC) or LOW(0VDC)